meic2/SSL4MedImg/README.md

             |- interpolated_label
 ```
 ## Requirement
-Please make sure your Singularity Overlays still have more then 13GB space.
+Please make sure your Singularity Overlays still have more than 13GB capacity.

  And run the code below:
 ```